On the Distributed Complexity of Large-Scale Graph Computations: Lower Bounds

-\begin{proof} Throughout this proof, we consider a machine $M_i$.
+\begin{proof} Fix one machine $M_i$.
 If a vertex is assigned to $M_i$, then machine $M_i$ knows its incident edges and the IDs of their endpoints.
-Therefore, $M_i$ can discover a weakly connected path (between $X$ and $V$) in one of the following ways: (1) $M_i$ obtains $x_{j} \in X$ and $t_{j} \in T$; (2) $M_i$ obtains $u_{j} \in X$ and $v_{j} \in V$.
+Therefore, $M_i$ can discover a weakly connected path (between $X$ and $V$) in one of the following ways: (1) $M_i$ obtains $x_{j} \in X$ and $t_{j} \in T$; (2) $M_i$ obtains $u_{j} \in U$ and $v_{j} \in V$.
 The argument is similar in both cases and hence we focus on (1) for the rest of this proof.
 By the random vertex partition process, the probability that $x_j$ and $t_{j}$ both are assigned to machine $M_i$ is $\frac{1}{k^2}$.
 Since all vertices are assigned independently at random, a standard Chernoff bound shows that with high probability $O(n \log n / k^2)$ matching vertex pairs $(x_j,t_j)$ are assigned to machine $M_i$.
-Taking a union bound over the $k$ machines, completes the proof. \end{proof}
+Applying the union bound over the $k$ machines completes the proof. \end{proof}

-\textbf{Good Inputs.} We define $\good \subseteq \bal\times\rand$ to be the set of all (balanced) inputs and random strings where (1) $\cA$ correctly outputs the $\pagerank$ of each vertex, (2) partition $p$ is ``balanced'', i.e., each machine is assigned $O(n\log n /k)$ vertices (and hence $O(n \log n /k)$ edges since $m=O(n)$), and (3) the partitioning is such that each machine knows at most $O((n \log n)/k^{2})$ weakly connected paths initially; we define $\bad = \prt\times\rand\setminus \good$.
+\textbf{Good Inputs.} We define $\good \subseteq \bal\times\rand$ to be the set of all (balanced) inputs and random strings where (1) $\cA$ correctly outputs the $\pagerank$ of each vertex, (2) partition $\textbf{p}$ is ``balanced'', i.e., each machine is assigned $O(n\log n /k)$ vertices (and hence $O(n \log n /k)$ edges since $m=O(n)$), and (3) the partitioning is such that each machine knows at most $O((n \log n)/k^{2})$ weakly connected paths initially; we define $\bad = \prt\times\rand\setminus \good$.